 The police originally installed cruiser video recording systems to first protect themselves and to also protect the citizens from prejudice.
 Cruiser video holds the police accountable by recording probable cause for traffic stops.

-- First determine the file format on your DVD or CD Disc.
-Insert the disc into your computer, left click on the drive (more than likely it’s your D drive) and select open.
+- First, determine the file format on your DVD or CD Disc.
+Insert the disc into your computer, left-click on the drive, and select open.
 Is the file format VOB or MP4, AVI, MOV?
 This format is actually the video container.

-- Next, go back to the file folder, left click to open, find the video (it’s the largest file in that folder) and right click on the file.
-All the way at the drop down menu is the word properties.
-Left click to open and review the MAC information.
+- Next, go back to the file folder, left-click to open, find the video, and right-click on the file.
+All the way at the drop-down menu is the word properties.
+Left-click to open and review the MAC information.
 Modified, accessed and created information will reveal dates.
-Does the disc/CD created day read a date that the litigator who submitted the video stated the date created to be?
+Does the disc/CD created day to read a date that the litigator who submitted the video stated the date created to be?

 - The length of the video can also be a clue for your preliminary video authentication.
 Are there any phone records to compare to the length of the video?
 Does your memory of the series of events match the length of the video and video events?

 Of course, there are many more steps a video forensic expert will take in order to determine if your video is genuine and authentic.
 Even if there is no audio on your video recording, the audio track can also reveal information about the authenticity of your video recording.